The picturesque expanses of the coffee plantations on Mount Huye © Anna Moores

 The coffee plantation is run by the Abahuzamugambi Co-operative, set up in 2001, many of whose members are women widowed in the genocide who were struggling to support their families.
-The income from the Maraba coffee hasenabled them to pay school fees, improve their homes and acquire livestock.
-In 2005 the Co-operative won the prestigious City of Göteborg International Environmental Prize.
-International support from USAID, ACDI/VOCA, PEARL, the UK’s Comic Relief, Union Coffee Roasters of London and others provided for new washing stations and improved equipment, and the area has acquired a new clinic, bank and market as well as schools and other ancillary shops and services.
-From an initial 200 members in 2001 there are now around 1,200; including their families and children, up to 6,000 people are directly or indirectly benefiting.
-In the UK, Sainsbury’s has promoted Maraba coffee during Comic Relief campaigns and has also sold a speciality beer containing it.
-In the US, Maraba Bourbon is available from Starbucks as well as from speciality stores.
-Among other online sources, in the UK it’s available from Union Coffee Roasters, where its flavour is described somewhat fancifully as ‘red apple, white grape, candied orange & complex floral aromatics finishing with silky milk chocolate’.
+This income has enabled them to pay school fees, improve their homes and acquire livestock.
+Support from a number of international organisations, including USAID and the UK’s Comic Relief, has provided new washing stations and improved equipment, and the area has acquired a new clinic, bank and market as well as schools and other ancillary shops and services.
+From an initial 200 members in 2001 there are now around 1,500; including their families and children, up to 6,000 people benefit directly or indirectly.
+In the UK, Maraba Bourbon is available from Union Coffee Roasters.

 You’ll find Maraba Bourbon in Rwanda’s restaurants, hotels and supermarkets, along with other Rwandan coffees and tea, and at prices far lower than in international stores.
 Watch out for it – whether in the UK, the US or Rwanda – and enjoy!